 2. Inheritance Management

 Intestacy also fails to provide for any inheritance management for minors.
-A simple will could include a minor’s provisions indicating that any payment made to a beneficiary who has not attained the age of majority shall be distributed to a custodian under the Uniform Transfers to Minors Act (the UTMA) until the child reaches age twenty-one.
+A simple will could include a minor’s provision indicating that any payment made to a beneficiary who has not attained the age of majority shall be distributed to a custodian under the Uniform Transfers to Minors Act (UTMA) until the child reaches age twenty-one.
 Without a will providing for property managed under the UTMA, the property of a minor must be held in a Federal Deposit Insurance Corporation (FDIC) account, with petitions required of the guardian for withdrawals.

 The consequences of allowing intestacy to have the final word, and its failure to appoint an executor or guardian for minor children, need to be broadcasted among Americans.
 For those with minor children, there is no excuse to not prioritize will-making, which is essential regardless of the level of wealth, and this information must find its way to procrastinators.